 Another awareness with bonsai is that it is analog.
-One can digitize and mechanize nearly anything, including bonsai, but in my own work and when with students I try to keep bonsai as direct as possible.
-Portland’s own Gary Wogowski wrote Handmade, in which he says ‘Long ago we learned to think by using our hands, not the other way around.’
+One can digitize and mechanize nearly anything, including bonsai, but in my own work and with students I try to keep bonsai as direct as possible.
+Portland’s own Gary Wogowski says in his book Handmade, ‘Long ago we learned to think by using our hands, not the other way around.’

 I really don’t think we need wabi-sabi to make viable and excellent bonsai, having been to Southeast Asia and other places where there’s almost none of it and yet one sees brilliant bonsai.
 But for me the original, raw aesthetic values that gave birth to bonsai are still meaningful and often guide my work, even if I sometimes use unconventional and irreverent means of getting there.

 Though I avidly work with all kinds of trees and enjoy thick-trunked trees for their grounding qualities, thin-trunked trees have perennially touched me for their poetic potential—as those old, slender trees pack the wallop of a haiku—and are unmatched for expression in sekikazari, bonsai display in a tokonoma.